loquemedalagana/breaking-bed/README.md

 yarn start

 # how to e2e test
-yarn start
+## before the app should be started
-yarn run cypress open
+yarn cypress

 # how to functional test
 yarn test